bytebase/bytebase.com/content/blog/postgres-data-masking.md

 ![_](/content/blog/mysql-data-masking/bytebase-masking.webp)

-[Bytebase Dynamic Data Masking](/docs/security/data-masking/overview/) doesn't depend on the underlying MySQL views and users.
+[Bytebase Dynamic Data Masking](/docs/security/data-masking/overview/) doesn't depend on PostgreSQL views and users.
 It manages the masking policies and grants inside Bytebase.
 Masking policy is applied when user queries from the SQL Editor.

 ![_](/content/blog/mysql-data-masking/bytebase-sql-editor.webp)